AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_ps4.md

 1. In the interactive editor, open the **Deployer** panel (**Window > Deploy and Connect > Deployer**) to the PlayStation 4 tab and enter the required information.
 (See below.)
 2. Click **Package Project for PlayStation 4**.

-The deployer copies the files your game needs to the location on your computer that you specify in the **Destination** field.
+The deployer copies the files your app needs to the location on your computer that you specify in the **Destination** field.

-After deploying, you can use the development tools provided by Sony to copy your game to a PlayStation device for testing, and to finish preparing your game for distribution using any of the channels supported by Sony.
+After deploying, you can use the development tools provided by Sony to copy your app to a PlayStation device for testing, and to finish preparing your app for distribution using any of the channels supported by Sony.

 ### PlayStation 4 deployment settings